Check out some of the best-infrared heaters to keep your gazebo warm in the colder months

 IP rated for outdoor use

-Outdoor gazebo heaters as the name suggest will be used in all weather conditions, which means they need to be waterproof and weatherproof.
+Outdoor gazebo heaters as the name suggests will be used in all weather conditions, which means they need to be waterproof and weatherproof.

 IP ratings are given to products in the UK so they comply with these specifications to be used outdoors.
 According to RS Electricals, “An IPX2 rating should protect against dripping water equivalent to 3 mm rainfall per minute at angles up to 15°, while IPX3 indicates resistance to continuous spray at up to 60° from vertical“.